Professor Madeleine Arnot FAcSS

-- Fil Doc, Uppsala University.
+- Fil Doc for her contribution to democratic education, Uppsala University.

-- Society for Educational Studies Prize 2011, for Education, Asylum and the 'Non-Citizen' Child: the Politics of Compassion and Belonging.
+- Society for Educational Studies Prize 2011, for Education, Asylum and the 'Non-Citizen' Child: The Politics of Compassion and Belonging.

 Publications, links and resources

-- Arnot, M. Schneider, C., Welply, O. eds (2016) Education, Mobilities and Migration: people, ideas and resources, London: Routledge.
+- Arnot, M., Schneider, C., Welply, O. eds (2016) Education, Mobilities and Migration: people, ideas and resources, London: Routledge.